ruedli/OctoPlugout/README.md

 * 1.0 Initial Release

 ## Requests / Future To Do List
+- Avoid switching off if Octoprint is running and not shutdown: even if you try to force it, with a non-monitored "long press"
+- Show the "version" with a LED blinking pattern when stating up.
 - Who can make the programmable with platformio?
 - A plugin interface that allows Octoprint to set a state with an embedded GCODE, so that Octoprint will trigger a "shutdown".